eu-cdse/documentation/APIs/On-Demand Production API.md

 ### Batch Orders
 #### Create a new Batch Order
-In a way similar to single Production Order you can request processing of multiple input products as a Batch Order.
+In a way similar to a single Production Order, you can request processing of multiple input products as a Batch Order.
 The Batch Order will run a selected Workflow with the same parameters for all inputs and output the results to the same location.
 Using Batch Orders makes it easier to process time series or large AOIs.
 Batch Order endpoint uses the same mechanism as described for the Production Order:

 ````